LeadcodeDev/Discord-bot-ts-template/docs/Events.md

 In the `run` function you will be able to write the logic of your event

 Finally, we export the class and instantiate it and we add event in tow files.
+**NOTE :** If you have using command generator, you don't need to add manualy your command in the `App/events/index.ts`.

 `→ App/events/index.ts`